neumicha/Blender2Helios/README.md

 # Blender2Helios
-Blender addon to convert a Blender scene in a Helios scene (LiDAR simulation, 3D point clouds).
+Blender addon to convert a Blender scenes to Helios scenes (Heidelberg LiDAR Simulator, 3D point clouds).
-Semantic classification is also supported and can be combined easily by using collections in Blender.
+Semantic labels are also supported and can be combined easily by using collections in Blender.
 by Michael Neumann

 *Blender:* https://www.blender.org/